 Here are five big reasons why the Chase Sapphire Preferred might be the perfect starter travel rewards credit card.

-Chase is offering a generous sign-up bonus on the Sapphire Preferred—and one of the best credit card bonuses you can find today.
-The card gives you a chance to earn a whopping 60,000 points after you spend $4,000 within the first three months from account opening.
+Chase is offering a generous sign-up bonus on the Sapphire Preferred—and one of the better credit card bonuses you can find today.
+The card gives you a chance to earn a whopping 60,000 points.

-You can cash in these points for $750 worth of travel reservations brought the Chase Ultimate Rewards portal.
-Or you can transfer the points to Chase’s airline and hotel partners and possibly get even more mileage out of the exchange.
+You can cash in these points for a little extra value when booking travel reservations through the Chase Ultimate Rewards portal.
+Or you can transfer the points to Chase's airline and hotel partners and possibly get even more mileage out of the exchange.

 Aside from the fantastic sign-up bonus, the Sapphire Preferred's low $95 annual fee is one of its best features.
 It's easy to redeem enough rewards and benefits to offset this cost each year, and that can make the card a wise choice for those who are new to the world of travel rewards.

-However, this annual fee is reduced to only $45 when you factor in the annual $50 hotel credit cardmembers enjoy.
+However, this annual fee is technically reduced when you factor in the annual $50 hotel credit cardmembers enjoy.

 Now, it is true that you can find travel rewards cards that offer more in the way of rewards and benefits.
 But those cards often come with sizable annual fees—sometimes five or six times higher than the Sapphire Preferred.
-The Platinum Card® from American Express, for example, is amazing, but features a steep $695 annual fee.
+The Platinum Card® from American Express, for example, is amazing, but features a much steeper annual fee.

 The Chase Sapphire Preferred gives you the opportunity to earn Chase Ultimate Rewards points.
 These points are some of the most desirable credit card rewards on the market.
 Here's why.